noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - each method in an interface specifies certain conditions that will be true after its invocation is complete
   - class invariants
     - describes the conditions that every object instance must satisfy
+      - e.g. nonfunctional aspects such as performance/quality of implementation
-    - typically properties of a particular imlementation
+    - typically properties of a particular implementation
   - notes
     - if a precondition is not met, the method will not execute properly
     - if a postcondition is not met, the method did not execute properly